Origins-Tech/InventiveInventory/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Mod Version & Minecraft Version**
-Tell us which version you're using
+Tell us which version you're using and if you play in singleplayer or on a server.

 **Describe the bug**
 A clear and concise description of what the bug is.